Treatment for Self-Harm

 The mood disorders program treats every aspect of the person: nutritionally, sexually, intellectually, spiritually, nutritionally, emotionally with the end result being a woman or girl who is in balance.
 Each client receives instruction in key areas of interpersonal skills, distress tolerance and management, and emotional regulation skills.
 DBT is the treatment of choice for this kind of emotional regulation.

 How Do Treatment Plans Address Self-harm with Co-occurring Conditions?

-Self-harm frequently is accompanied by other co-occurring conditions such as an eating disorder, severe depression, or other psychiatric conditions.
+Self-harm frequently is accompanied by other mood disorders such as an eating disorder, severe depression, or other psychiatric conditions.
 These women face special challenges where they need individualized treatment and care.